Subject · Religious Studies

 • How does A-level Religious Studies work? +

-Three papers across most boards: Philosophy of Religion (arguments for the existence of God, the problem of evil, religious experience, religious language, mind-body problem); Religion and Ethics (normative ethical theories — utilitarianism, Kantian deontology, natural law, virtue ethics, situation ethics — applied to ethical issues like sexual ethics, business ethics, euthanasia); and Developments in Religious Thought (in-depth study of one religious tradition — typically Christianity for most schools).
+Three papers across most boards: Philosophy of Religion (arguments for the existence of God, the problem of evil, religious experience, religious language, mind-body problem); Religion and Ethics (normative ethical theories such as utilitarianism, Kantian deontology, natural law, virtue ethics, and situation ethics, applied to ethical issues like sexual ethics, business ethics, and euthanasia); and Developments in Religious Thought (in-depth study of one religious tradition, typically Christianity for most schools).

 • Why are named philosophers so important? +